Microformats

 Microformats use supporting vocabularies to describe objects and name-value pairs to assign values to their properties.
 The properties are carried in class attributes that can be added to any HTML element, while the data values re-use HTML element content and semantic attributes.

-Microformats2 (sometimes referred to as mf2) is an update to microformats that provides a simpler way of annotating HTML structured syntax and vocabularies than previous approaches of using RDFa and microdata.
+Microformats2 (sometimes referred to as mf2) is an update to microformats that provides a method of annotating HTML structured syntax and vocabularies than previous approaches of using RDFa and microdata.
 These previous approaches require learning new attributes.

 There are open source parsing libraries for most languages for microformats2.